An Open Letter to the American Zen Community

 Yes.
 However, we do not all abuse our power to sexually exploit and traumatize women.
 And we do not all commit devastating acts of abuse without consequence.
 We do not all expect to be honored and canonized as wise and skillful Zen masters despite having a known history of committing deeply unethical, abusive, criminal acts.

-If we as a community do not believe that sexually abusing women is an offense serious enough to remove current perpetrators from positions of authority or past perpetrators from positions of honor, it begs a discussion of why we place so little value on women’s lives, safety, and well-being.
+If we as a community do not believe that sexually abusing women is an offense serious enough to remove current perpetrators from positions of authority or past perpetrators from positions of honor, it begs a serious discussion of why we place so little value on women’s safety and well-being.
+Is American Zen truly willing to continue to claim blindness to its blatantly sexist, dehumanizing-to-women approach to clergy sex abuse?

-Patriarchy and misogyny are American cultural norms.
-Research shows that in our country simply being female carries with it an increased risk for interpersonal violence, sexual assault, PTSD, depression, anxiety, and stress-related diseases.
+Actually, they understood perfectly—patriarchy and misogyny are American cultural norms.
+Research shows that in our country simply being female carries with it an increased risk for interpersonal violence, sexual as-sault, PTSD, depression, anxiety, and stress-related diseases.
 This is not due to an inherent inferiority or weakness within women.
 It is a disease of male entitlement and the American societal structures—which also exist within American Zen communities—that enable and protect abusers.

-To frame Katagiri’s acts of abuse as a cultural misunderstanding is misguided and does not explain the storied histories of sexual exploitation that many American-born Zen teachers have within their own communities.
+To frame acts of abuse perpetrated by Japanese priests as a cultural misunderstanding is misguided and does not explain the storied histories of sexual exploitation that many American-born Zen teachers currently have within their own communities.
 It is also racist to imply that sexual abuse is more acceptable or prevalent in Japanese culture than in American culture.

 The multicultural United Nations defines violence against women as a human rights violation and urges us to “not invoke any custom, tradition or religious consideration to avoid (our) obligations with respect to its elimination.”
 Cultural conditioning, regardless of one’s culture of origin, is not an excuse for violence against women.